Taking money from your pension plan soon? Here's what to think about

-To help you make the most of your pension savings, ensure you have an up-to-date value of your pension plan (or plans) from your provider(s) and find out what features, benefits and charges are included.
-You can often do it online, and if you’re a Standard Life customer you can log in or register for online services here.
+To help you make the most of your pension savings, ensure you have an up-to-date value of your pension plan (or plans) from your provider and find out what features, benefits and charges are included.
+You can often do it online.

-• Find out more about pensions and retirement on our website; and sign up to join one of our free online webinars
+• Find out more about pensions and retirement on our website; and sign up to join one of our online webinars

 • Get an up-to-date valuation from your pension provider

-When can I access my pension money?
+When can I take my money?

 You also don’t have to take it all at once, it can be tax efficient to keep your savings in your pension plan, and only take what you need in any one tax year.